Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 [Link to explanation dropdown menu W3Schools](https://www.w3schools.com/css/css_dropdowns.asp)

 **Chatgpt was used to do research on dropdown menu and refining the steps to make it**

+## Learning Story 222
+As a student I want to learn how to work in Jupyter Notebook, so I understand the way to work with it when using it in this project